Wednesday, May 6, 2015

 I hear birds calling out to their neighbors as if to say I am home.

-I the distance I hear cars, trucks traveling up and down the unfinished highway.
-Some of the travelers are going home, to work, to town, to the gym and I am sure most have a purpose because why would they travel with the cost of gas so high?
+In the distance, I hear cars and trucks traveling up and down the unfinished highway.
+Some travelers are going home, to work, to town, to the gym, and I am sure most have a purpose.
+Why would they travel with gas prices so high?

 God's beauty is all around, the living trees, trees, grass, birds, insects, and me sitting here taking it all in!!!!!!